ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/tfvars.md

 password                    = "powervc_login_user_password"   # <<<<<<<<<<<<< Provided by Techzone >>>>>>>>>>>>>>
-tenant_name                 = "radardemo"                     # PowerVC project name, not to be changed domain_name                 = "Default"                       # PowerVC domain name, not to be changed
+tenant_name                 = "radardemo"                     # PowerVC project name, not to be changed domain_name                 = "Default"                       # PowerVC domain name, not to be changed openstack_availability_zone = "Radar"                         # PowerVC hostgroup name, not to be changed

 network_name                = "RadarDemo"                     # PowerVC Network, not to be changed
 ````